-19) The research of Professor Roy Walford and some other scientists have not yielded a definite conclusion.
+19) The research of Professor Roy Walford and some other scientists have not yielded a definite conclusion. (has not yielded)

 Verb Tense Shift: Sometimes writers change verb tenses halfway through a sentence or paragraph, causing confusion.
 Instead, make sure the verb tenses are consistent.
 Verbs that shift from one tense to another with no clear reason can confuse readers.